CambridgeEngineering/PartIB-Computing-Device-Programming/debugging.rst

 		while(1) {    }
 	}

-You would not see much, but it sends on pin D8 a square signal that you could detect on an oscilloscope.
+You would not see much, but it sends on pin D9 a square signal that you could detect on an oscilloscope.
-You don't need to look at this now, but you are curious and have a bit of spare time, feel free to read about what `Pulse Width Modulation (PWM) <https://en.wikipedia.org/wiki/Pulse-width_modulation>`_ does.
+If you are curious and have a bit of spare time, feel free to read about what `Pulse Width Modulation (PWM) <https://en.wikipedia.org/wiki/Pulse-width_modulation>`_ does; you don't need to look at this now though.
 This is very handy to control the brightness of LEDs for instance.

 As it happens, the pin D9 does support PWM, so all works fine.
 But pin D8 does not.